Archive for the ‘Volunteerism’ Category

 5. Looking for date ideas?
 Volunteer together for your favorite cause.
 It is a great way to spend time together on something that you are both passionate about.

 6. Give cookies or valentines cards to those in need.
-You can make cookies for your local retirement home, make valentines cards for a homeless shelter, or visit a hospital.
+You can make cookies for your local retirement home, make valentines cards for a homeless shelter, or visit a hospital and make someone’s day a little brighter.

 7. Perform a small act of kindness for someone in your neighborhood, work, or a complete stranger.
 Whether you are shoveling someone’s driveway or mowing his or her lawn.
 You can truly show someone the power of love just through a simple act of kindness.